 - III.
 Answer any Two questions.
 Each question carries 12 marks - 23.
-Briefly describe the classification of Fungi proposed by Ainsworth. - 24.
+Briefly describe the classification of Fungi proposed by Ainsworth. - OR - 24.
 Write an essay on the common strategies adopted to control plant diseases - 25.
-Describe the process of infection and pathogenesis in plants. - 26.
-Write the symptoms, etiology and control measures of any three common diseases of fruits you have studied.
+Describe the process of infection and pathogenesis in plants. - OR

+26. Write the symptoms, etiology and control measures of any three common diseases of fruits you have studied.
 How are the pathogens disseminated from plant to plant?

-(1x12=12 marks)
+(1x12=12marks)

-M.Sc.
-Botany Semester I 16P3BOTT03: ECOLOGY, ENVIRONMENTAL BIOLOGY, PHYTOGEOGRAPHY & RESEARCH METHODOLOGY
+SACRED HEART COLLEGE (AUTONOMOUS), THEVARA M.Sc.
+Botany Semester I 16P1BOTT03: ECOLOGY, ENVIRONMENTAL BIOLOGY, PHYTOGEOGRAPHY& RESEARCH METHODOLOGY

-- I. Answer any Eight of the following; each question carries 2 marks

-- 1. What is ecological niche?

-- 2. Define remote sensing.

-- 3. What is bioremediation?

-- 4. Write a short note on e-references?

-- 5. What is ecotone?

-- 6. What are RET species?

-- 7. What are the consequences of eutrophication?

-- 8. Explain resilience community.

-- 9. What is INFLIBNET?

-- 10. What is humus?

-- 11. Name two National Parks and two Biosphere Reserves in Kerala

-- 12. Define climax community

-(8x2 = 16 marks)

-- II.
-Answer any Seven of the following; each question carries 5 marks - 13.
-How to prepare a scientific research proposal? - 14.
-Describe the importance of literature survey in scientific research? - 15.
-Write short note on ecological succession? - 16.
-Give an account of conservation in biosphere reserves. - 17.
-Describe the role of NGO's in conservation of natural resources in the Western Ghats. - 18.
-What are the applications of remote sensing in environmental studies? - 19.
-Explain the interdisciplinary nature of environmental science. - 20.
-Explain different interactions within populations - 21.
+Answer any Eight of the following; each question carries 2 marks What is ecological niche?
+Define remote sensing.
+What is bioremediation?
+Write a short note on e-references?
+What is ecotone?
+What are RET species?
+What are the consequences of eutrophication?
+Explain resilience community.
+What is INFLIBNET?
+What is humus?
+11. Name two National Parks and two Biosphere Reserves in Kerala (0, 2, 1, (-1)) 12.
+Define climax community (8x2 = 16 marks) II.
+Answer any Seven of the following; each question carries 5 marks 13.
+How do you prepare a scientific research proposal?
+14. Describe the importance of literature survey in scientific research?
+15. Write short note on ecological succession?
+16. Give an account of conservation in biosphere reserves.
+17. Describe the role of NGO's in conservation of natural resources in the We 18.
+What are the applications of remote sensing in environmental studies?
+19. Explain the interdisciplinary nature of environmental science.
+20. Explain different interactions within populations 21.
 What is ecological succession?
-Give the different types of succession and the important events in -succession. - 22.
-Write a brief account on sustainable development.
+Give the different types of succession and -succession.
+22. Write a brief account on sustainable development.
+III.
+Answer any Two of the following; each question carries 12 marks 23.
+Write an essay on how evolution, biogeography and ecology are interconn Or 24.
+What are the major ecosystems in the world?
+Write a comparative account -to their productivity, biodiversity, energy flow, food chain and tropic level t of them with reference 25.
+Write an essay on different species diversity measurements.
+Or 26.
+Discuss about the natural resources and their sustainable management in the sustainable he Western Ghats.
+(12x2 = 24marks)